 - Both the day of entry and day of exit are counted in the calculation.

 - The 180 days period is referenced backwards from the day of checking.

-- A simple rule of thumb is, if you are out of Schengen area for a continuous period of 90 days allows you for a new stay of 90 days.
+- A simple rule of thumb is, if you are out of the Schengen area for a continuous period of 90 days allows you for a new stay of 90 days.

 Most airlines do not let you check-in online if you need a visa to travel to the destination country.
-If you check-in online or at the airport, either way make sure to arrive at the gate a bit early and see the airline staff.
+If you check-in online or at the airport, either way, make sure to arrive at the gate a bit early and see the airline staff.
 They sometimes have to go through the visa requirements again, verify the documents and put a “Docs Ok” stamp on your boarding pass.